Cloud computing in healthcare is on the rise

 Better customer service

-Patient expectations and the need for more personalized care are growing: 60% of patients don’t feel that communication with healthcare organizations is relevant.
-Almost 70% of patients expect providers to engage with them in real-time, and this kind of load often requires cloud computing.
+Patient expectations and the need for more personalized care are growing: 81% of patients expect a patient-centric approach.
+Modern patients require medical providers to address their needs with personalization, and this kind of load often requires cloud computing.

 Increased scalability